Kyriosity/read-write/README+/pencraft/README+/opuses/coll/IT_quotes-1.md

 > The bearing of a child takes nine months, no matter how many women are assigned.

 Not only derogatory but illogical.
 Finding nine women in the vicinity who will deliver ten babies in half a month will take a couple of days.

-Edsger W. Dijkstra conveyed the idea much more plausible (albeit about languages, 1975):
+_Edsger W.&nbsp;Dijkstra_ conveyed the idea much more plausible (albeit about languages, 1975):

 > It is impossible to sharpen a pencil with a blunt axe.
 It is equally vain to try to do it with **ten** blunt axes instead.

+(I could only add that a pencil maybe destroyed by previous to NOT REPAIR)

 ---